Semi-abelian category: Examples

-History

-The concept of a semi-abelian category was developed in the 1960s.
-Raikov conjectured that the notion of a quasi-abelian category is equivalent to that of a semi-abelian category.
-Around 2005 it turned out that the conjecture is false.

 Left and right semi-abelian categories

 By dividing the two conditions on the induced map in the definition, one can define left semi-abelian categories by requiring that $\overline{f}$ is a monomorphism for each morphism $f$.
 Accordingly, right semi-abelian categories are pre-abelian categories such that $\overline{f}$ is an epimorphism for each morphism $f$.

 If a category is left semi-abelian and right quasi-abelian, then it is already quasi-abelian.
 The same holds, if the category is right semi-abelian and left quasi-abelian.